sav-che/TL-2/Authors/Siegers, Jean {std. Siegers}.md

-> [!cite] BHL link: this entry starts at [page 592](https://www.biodiversitylibrary.org/item/104077#page/606/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 592](https://www.biodiversitylibrary.org/page/33333731) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Siegers, Jean (1842-post 1904), German-born Malmédy botanist; studied at the Köln roman catholic gymnasium and at the universities of Münster and Bonn; high school teacher at Aachen and Düren and, from 1874-1903, professor at the progymnasium of Malmédy. (*Siegers*).
+Siegers, Jean (1842-post 1904), German-born Malmédy botanist; studied at the Köln roman catholic gymnasium and at the universities of Münster and Bonn; high school teacher at Aachen and Düren and, from 1874-1903, professor at the progymnasium of Malmédy.
+**Abbreviated name**: *Siegers*

 #### Herbarium and types